Pinterest Pixel

 And the midrange?

 It’s the harmonious midpoint, calculated from only the extremes.
-Each of these measures offers a unique perspective, with midrange standing out for its simplicity and utility in highlighting the spread of data, especially when speed trumps precision.
+Each of these measures offers a unique take, with midrange standing out for its simplicity and utility in showing the spread of data, especially when speed trumps precision.

 Opt for midrange when the clock’s ticking and you need a quick-and-dirty measure of your dataset’s centrality.
 It shines in those moments when precision can take a backseat to speed and simplicity.
 Whip it out during explorative phases of data analysis or when you’re comfortable that outliers won’t throw your conclusions out of whack.